 For additional needs, related to socioeconomic status, please visit Project Cahir.

 Additional readings may be provided electronically through the course management system and Penn State library services

-QuantumGIS Desktop 2.x.x: QuantumGIS, or just QGIS, is a free and open source GIS software package we will use in addition to ArcGIS.
+QuantumGIS Desktop 2.x.x: QuantumGIS, or just QGIS, is a free and open-source GIS software package we will use in addition to ArcGIS.
 It can conduct many of the GIS operations in ArcGIS and is particularly good at import/export of a wide variety of vector data formats.
-Although we will not use it in this course, QGIS also integrates well with the open source spatial database PostGIS (the spatial extension of PostgreSQL).
-You can download the software for Windows and Mac here.
+Although we will not use it in this course, QGIS also integrates well with the open-source spatial database PostGIS (the spatial extension of PostgreSQL).
+Download the PostgreSQL software for Windows and Mac.

 Using the Library

 Just like on-campus students, as a Penn State student, you have a wealth of library resources available to you!

 As a user of Penn State Libraries, you can...